ReVersion: Diffusion-Based Relation Inversion from Images: The ReVersion Benchmark

 \textbf{Relations and Entities.} We define ten representative object relations with different abstraction levels, ranging from basic spatial relations (\eg,~\textit{``on top of''}), entity interactions (\eg, \textit{``shakes hands with''}), to abstract concepts (\eg,~\textit{``is carved by''}).
 A wide range of entities, such as animals, human, household items, are involved to further increase the diversity of the benchmark.

 \textbf{Exemplar Images and Text Descriptions.} For each relation, we collect four to ten exemplar images containing different entities.
-We further annotate several text templates for each exemplar image to describe them with different levels of details\footnote{For example, a photo of a cat sitting on a box could be annotated as \textbf{1)} \textit{``cat \R box"}, \textbf{2)} \textit{``an orange cat \R a black box"} and \textbf{3)} \textit{``an orange cat \R a black box, with trees in the background"}.}.
+We further annotate several text templates for each exemplar image to describe them with different levels of details\footnote{For example, a photo of a cat sitting on a box could be annotated as \textbf{1)} \textit{``cat \R{} box"}, \textbf{2)} \textit{``an orange cat \R{} a black box"} and \textbf{3)} \textit{``an orange cat \R{} a black box, with trees in the background"}.
+Detailed examples will be in the Supplementary File.}.
 These training templates can be used for the optimization of the relation prompt.

-\textbf{Benchmark Scenarios.} To validate the robustness of the relation inversion methods, we design 100 inference templates composing of different object entities for each of the ten relations.
+\textbf{Benchmark Scenarios.} To validate the robustness of the \RI{} methods, we design 100 inference templates composing of different object entities for each of the ten relations.
 This provides a total of 1,000 inference templates for performance evaluation.